Search

 ->get();

-You can combine multiple query strings with different weights to control their importance:
+Add multiple query strings with different weights to bias the score:

 ->queryString('Mickey', weight: 2)